We are searching for

 8th

-Position eight is the engine type; Nissan has several engine types with differing liter sizes, four- and six-cylinder engines, and turbo or non-turbo engines.
+Nissan has several engine types, like four- and six-cylinder engines, and turbo or non-turbo engines.
+This digit is used to contain them.

 9th